 After connecting the USB Type-C and Ethernet cables from the package to your computer and the development board as shown in the photo below, you are ready to explore the board!

-The following steps are for using your Gemstone development board via your computer.
-(For example, connecting to your Gemstone board’s desktop via a browser or performing operations via Serial Port/Terminal from the command line).
-If you have the option to connect a monitor, keyboard, and mouse, you can also explore the board using this method!
+The following steps are for using your Gemstone development board via your computer (for example, connecting to the board’s desktop via a browser or performing operations via Serial Port/Terminal command line).
+If you have the option to connect a monitor, keyboard, and mouse, you can also explore the board this way!

-After setup, you can determine whether the board has a network connection via the connected Ethernet and USB Type-C or Wi-Fi settings (as explained in the Customize System section) by checking if the .
+After setup, you can check whether the board has a network connection via the Ethernet and USB Type-C you connected or, as explained in the System Customization section, if Wi-Fi settings were configured, by observing the .

 1